Select your course options:

 About the course

-Accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council UK the course fully meets the academic requirement for registration as an Incorporated Engineer and partly meets the academic requirement for registration as a Chartered Engineer.
+This course is fully accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council UK.
+You graduate with the academic requirement for registration as an Incorporated Engineer (IEng).

 with Professional Practice Year